Water firms’ environmental performance sinks as serious pollution cases up 60%

 The rest of the companies only managed two stars, the report showed.

-Although the Environment Agency (EA) said criteria for the annual environmental performance assessment has tightened over time, and the trend since 2011 has been one of improvement, that went into reverse in 2024.
+The Environment Agency (EA) said the criteria for the annual environmental performance assessment has tightened over time and the trend since 2011 has been one of improvement, but that came to an end in 2024.

 Serious pollution incidents which caused significant environmental harm increased by 60% between 2023 and 2024 to 75 cases, the assessment shows, and were at their highest since the peak years of 2013 and 2011.